bradchristie/taminations-flutter/assets/c2/cross_concentric_concept.md

 Cross-Concentric call can only be done from diamonds (e.g. Cross-Concentric Diamond Circulate).

-If the Cross-Concentric call is being done from general lines or general columns, and the call starts and ends in a 2x2 box (e.g. Cross-Concentric Star Thru), the following rule applies: If the centers begin as though in columns, they finish as though the ends of columns; if they begin in lines, they finish as the ends of lines.
+If the Cross-Concentric call is being done from General Lines or General Columns, and the call starts and ends in a 2x2 Box (e.g. Cross-Concentric Star Thru), the following rule applies: If the centers begin as though in Columns, they finish as though the ends of Columns; if they begin in Lines, they finish as the ends of Lines.

 Cross-Concentric [Star Thru](../b1/star_thru.md):